jillesvangurp/jsonj/README.md

 - You can serialize to and parse from binary plists.
 This was added to support some IOS specific usecases.
 You need to add the optional maven dependency on dd-plist for this to work.

 # Changelog
+- 2.6 Add support for yaml using jackson's jackson-dataformat-yaml.
+YamlParser and YamlSerializer parse and serialize to and from JsonJ.
 - 2.5 Add support for parsing and serializing plists.
 Add custom [assertj](http://joel-costigliola.github.io/assertj/) assertions.
 - 2.4 asNumber method added
 - 2.3 Fix issue with emoji.
 These unicode characters were being dropped because they are outside the XML supported ranges of unicode characters.
 Now they are added in escaped form.
 - 2.2 Add immutableClone method to JsonElement that allows you to get an immutable json element.